FC Thun

 Fussballclub Thun 1898 is a Swiss football team from the Bernese Oberland town of Thun.
-The club plays in the Swiss Challenge League, the second tier of the Swiss football league system, following relegation from the Swiss Super League in the 2019–20 season.
+The club plays in the Swiss Super League from 2025–26, the top tier of the Swiss football league system, following promotion from the Swiss Challenge League in the 2024–25 season.
 The club plays at the Stockhorn Arena which accommodates a total of 10,000 supporters, both seated and standing.
 The club's colours are red and white.

-The biggest achievements in the club's history are two second place finishes in the Swiss Cup (1955 and 2019), as well as reaching the group stages of the 2005–06 UEFA Champions League.
+The biggest achievements in the club's history are two second-place finishes in the Swiss Cup (1955 and 2019), as well as reaching the group stages of the 2005–06 UEFA Champions League.

 History

 Until 1995

 FC Thun was founded on 1 May 1898.
 The club played in the second Swiss division, the Nationalliga B (now known as Swiss Challenge League) from 1946 to 1950 and in the 1953–54 season.
 At the end of the 1953–54 season, the team finished in second place only behind FC Lugano and was promoted to the first division, the Nationalliga A (now known as the Swiss Super League), for the first time in the club's history.
 However, the club finished the 1954–55 season in second to last place and was relegated back to the second division after playing just one season in the top flight.
 In 1955, Thun reached the final of the Swiss Cup, which was lost 1–3 to La Chaux-de-Fonds.

 From 1955 to 1970, Thun continuously played in the Nationalliga B, before being relegated to the Swiss 1.
 Liga, back then the third tier of the Swiss football league system, at the end of the 1969–70 season.